 If you’re heading to California to escape the hustle and bustle of a big city, you may want to skip Los Angeles, San Francisco, and San Diego.
 There are tons of things to do in California outside of these three cities.

 One of those things is escaping to a small mountain town.
-The Sierra Nevada mountain range cuts through half the state, so no matter which city you are near, you can find a quaint little mountain town near you.
-Some of my favorites are Mammoth Lakes, to the South of Yosemite, and Lake Arrowhead, in the mountains to the East of LA.
+The Sierra Nevada mountain range cuts through half the state, so you can find a quaint little mountain town near you no matter which city you are near.
+My favorites include Mammoth Lakes, to the South of Yosemite, and Lake Arrowhead, in the mountains East of Los Angeles.